NickFlagleaf/EC4MET/README.md

 # EC4MET
-## Multi-trait and multi-model ensemble Genomic Selection
+## Derive environmental covariates (ECs) for crop trial environments to model environmental effects and genotype by environment interactions

 ### Installation
 To install from Github using devtools: